mongodb/mongodbatlas-cloudformation-resources/CONTRIBUTING.md

 ## Testing the Provider
 Please see README for each resource for details on unit and integrated AWS testing.

+## Security - Setup
+1. Create and note your [MongoDB Atlas API Key](https://www.mongodb.com/docs/atlas/configure-api-access/#std-label-atlas-admin-api-access).
+2. Create and note your AWS Access Key and AWS Secret Key ID.
+3. Follow the Github docs on how to [create a Secret](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository) in your clone of this repository.

 ## Securing your Deployment
 This repository contains utilities which use both the AWS and MongoDB Atlas APIs to progamatically create, destory, or otherwise manage resources in the AWS and MongoDB clouds.
 This can have costs or other impact so please use these tools with diligence and follow best practices.